 Last Updated on Samuel Franklinby

-Deep Rock Galactic – Gunner Build Guide
+Deep Rock Galactic – Gunner Build Guide & Class Tips

-Need a gunner build guide for the versatile and strong damage dealing class in Deep Rock Galactic?
+Need a gunner build guide and tips for the versatile and strong damage dealing class in Deep Rock Galactic?
 The gunner is a popular class in the dwarf mining adventure and has a number of flexible build options that are explored below to give you multiple potential choices in designing your ideal gunner.

 While the best gunner build will always have an element of personal preference and playstyle there are some clear winners in the respective equipment choices which combined with best perks and Bosco setup will ensure you are ready to tackle the highest hazard game levels.
 This gunner guide is targeted at the new to intermediate player of both the character and Deep Rock Galactic in general and covers the gunners role, basic gunner tips and how to create the best gunner build for you.